And each species of fur baby comes with its own needs.

 In any type of breeding, the first offspring from a mating of two closely related species is called filial 1, or F1.

-Typically when buying a Bengal cat, you should look for an F4 (fourth generation).
+Typically when buying a Bengal cat, you should look for a 4G (fourth generation).

 It’s believed that this generation has an easier temperament for the average owner than its earlier relatives.